 As you think about your own mortality, and about some of the challenging questions raised by coronavirus, here are a few insights from an advance directive attorney.

-These are just a few key facts to keep in mind with regard to advance health care directives and powers of attorney.
+These are just a few key facts to keep in mind with regard to health care directives and powers of attorney.

 Many of us are feeling fragile and uncertain.
 That’s perfectly normal.
 But please know that there are some estate planning steps you can take that might offer some peace of mind.
 In particular, you can consider an advance health care directive.